 Even if your property is currently in mortgage forbearance, you can still sell your home if you choose to.

-As we described above, during the beginning of the COVID-19 pandemic, millions of homeowners took advantage of their right to forbearance as a direct way to lessen the virus’ financial impact upon their household.
+As we described above, during the beginning of the COVID-19 pandemic, millions of homeowners took advantage of their right to forbearance as a direct way to lessen the virus’ financial impact on their households.

 However, according to data from the Mortgage Bankers Association, only 7% of homeowners who exited forbearance in the period between June 2020, to October 2021, actually opted to pay off their loans by either refinancing their mortgage or selling their home.